shoaib-fateh/visit/README.md

 This is a simple web page showcasing different travel destinations with information about each location.
 The project uses HTML and CSS for the layout and styling.

 ## Screenshot
-Include a screenshot of your web page here.

 ![Visit Web Page](screenshot.png)